azazdeaz/vinery-lab/README.md

 ## Features
- - GUI based vineyard configurator
+ - Parameter configurator with live preview
+ - Fully reproducible scene generation
  - Leaves are modelled as detailed meshes to enable depth perception based workflows
  - Performance tuning.
 LoD and mesh variance are configurable to support low-end hardware and large vineyards
  - Every plant, shoot and leaf is an addressable prim, while the meshes behind them are shared